^

 Pharmacokinetics

-The average index of the terminal half-life was approximately 1.35-3.68 hours.
-The average equilibrium distribution index was approximately from 90 to 151 liters per kg.
-The clearance in plasma was from 35.7 to 51.1 liters per hour.
+The mean terminal half-life was approximately 1.35-3.68 h.
+The mean steady-state distribution was approximately 90 to 151 L/kg.
+Plasma clearance ranged from 35.7 to 51.1 L/h.

-Estimated parametric kinetic range:
+Calculated parametric kinetic range:

-• equilibrium distribution ~ 93 L;
+• equilibrium distribution ~ 93 l;

 Dosing and administration

-Use Dexdor during pregnancy
+Use Dexmedetomidine during pregnancy

 Contraindications

-Dexdor is not used for patients:
+Dexmedetomidine is not used in patients:

 • with uncontrolled hypotension;